asnaeb/AsyncArray/README.md

 // prints -> true
 ```
 As you can see, `myArray` has not been duplicated.
 It has just been transformed to an
 `AsyncArray` instance and variable `myAsyncArray` now just references that object.
+Note that this
+will not mutate your array which will still be assignable to whatever it was before.
+All this
+will do is adding `async` with its methods to the object properties.

 > #### **Typescript users note**
 > If you are looking carefully, you will notice the above example could have been written